What are alienating behaviours?

 • is making issues where there were none.

-Parental alienation can take many forms and can sometimes be very subtle but often a parent ‘just knows’ they are being alienated.
+As can be seen, alienating behaviours can take many forms and can sometimes be very subtle, but often a parent ‘just knows’ their child is being alienated from them.

-If you are experiencing parental alienation, the below points should be of some help in the first instance:
+If you are experiencing parental alienation, the following points should be of some help in the first instance:

 • Difficult as it might be, do not react angrily.
-This could just play into the hands of the alienating parent.
+This could just play into the hands of the other parent.

 • Do not under any circumstances punish or reprimand your child for the alienation, no matter how hurtful their actions – remember they are a victim just as you are.